-VR is quickly catching on and the Oculus Rift is one of the systems leading the charge.
-If you're looking to drop a mint on a 'Rift, you'll want to spend the rest of your money on the most worthwhile games.
+The Oculus Rift is one of the systems leading the charge when it comes to quality games for the young platform.
+If you're looking to drop a mint on a Rift, you'll want to spend the rest of your money on the most worthwhile games.

 Here are our favorite games that you should be playing!

 Whether or not you're a fan of the series as a whole, Star Trek: Bridge Crew (about $50) is one of the best games so far created for VR.
 Team up with other players online and take a seat on the bridge of the U.S.S.
 Aegis as you complete missions within The Trench.
 It's is full of Klingons, but it's up to the Federation to find a suitable homeland for the Vulcans.

 Immersion is next level, and you'll find yourself constantly barking order, accepting orders, and punching buttons on your command panel.
 When no one is able to join you in multiplayer, tackle procedurally generated missions for what is essentially endless fun.

 The fun of eSports intensifies in VR, and Sparc is on the frontline of the genre (what it calls Vsport).
 It's you against another player in a long, narrow arena, where the main objective is to score points by hitting your opponent with a glowing ball.
 There are three different game modes to keep the action from getting stale, including Basic Brawl, Advanced Brawl, and Experimental.

 The first, Basic Brawl, has you punching incoming projectiles with your knuckle guards while also attempting to hit your opponent to score points.
 Advanced Brawl removes the ability to deflect with your hand but you do have access to a shield, and the time limit is removed.
 Finally, Experimental fills the room with angled surfaces that make ricochets a common occurrence and will really get you moving in your VR space.
 If you don't mind getting a workout, definitely try Sparc.